-A long tradition in psychology and philosophy has investigated the principles of causal understanding, largely converging on the interventionist or causal Bayes nets account of causality (Pearl, 2000; Woodward, 2003) as a description of the principles by which causal reasoning proceeds.
-The principles embodied by the causal Bayes network framework include a directed, probabilistic notion of causal dependence, and a privileged role for uncaused manipulation-the interventions, which include actions and experimental manipulations.
-The causal Bayes network framework leads to quicker, more reliable learning than weaker assumptions about the nature of causation, and has been successful at predicting human learning data (Cheng, 1997; Waldmann & Martignon, 1998; Steyvers et al., 2003; Gopnik et al., 2004; Lu et al., 2008; Griffiths & Tenenbaum, 2005).
-We have previously proposed that intuitive theories-systems of abstract concepts and laws relating them-can be represented in a "language of thought" which includes aspects of probability and logic (Kemp, Goodman, & Tenenbaum, 2008; Tenenbaum, Griffiths, & Niyogi, 2007; Goodman, Tenenbaum, Griffiths, & Feldman, 2007).
-Because the assumptions of causal Bayes networks are formalizable via probability and logic, they are potentially expressible in such a language for intuitive theories.
-This suggests the hypothesis that the causal Bayes network framework is not an innate resource, but is itself an intuitive theory of causality, learned inductively from evidence and represented in a more basic language of theories.
+We have previously proposed that intuitive theories-systems of abstract concepts and laws relating them-can be represented in a "language of thought" which includes aspects of probability and logic (?, ?, ?, ?).
+Because the assumptions of CBN are formalizable via probability and logic, they are potentially expressible in such a language for intuitive theories.
+This suggests the hypothesis that CBN is not an innate resource, but is itself an intuitive theory of causality, learned inductively from evidence and represented in a more basic language of theories.

 A theory of causality would have several properties unusual for an intuitive theory.
-First, it would be domaingeneral knowledge.
+First, it would be domain-general knowledge.
 Intuitive theories are typically thought of as domain-specific knowledge systems, organizing our reasoning about domains such as physics or psychology, but there is no a priori reason to rule out domain-general knowledge.
 Second, a theory of causality would have to be acquired remarkably early in development.
-If a theory of causality is to underly the acquisition of specific causal knowledge it must be available within the first year of life.
+There are intriguing hints that aspects of causal knowledge are present from early infancy, but little evidence that a full notion of cause is innate (?, ?).
+Yet if a theory of causality is to underly the acquisition of specific causal knowledge it must be available within the first year of life.
 Could such an abstract theory be learned from evidence so rapidly, even in principle?
 To investigate this question we turn to hierarchical Bayesian modeling.

-The formalism of hierarchical Bayesian modeling makes it possible to express the assumptions relating knowledge at multiple levels of abstraction (Gelman, Carlin, Stern, & Rubin, 1995), and Bayesian inference over such a model describes an ideal learner of abstract knowledge (Tenenbaum, Griffiths, & Kemp, 2006).
+The formalism of hierarchical Bayesian modeling makes it possible to express the assumptions relating knowledge at multiple levels of abstraction (?, ?), and Bayesian inference over such a model describes an ideal learner of abstract knowledge (?, ?).
 Though real learning is undoubtedly resource-constrained, the dynamics of an ideal learner can uncover unexpected properties of what it is possible to learn from a given set of evidence.
-For instance, it has been reported (e.g. Kemp, Perfors, & Tenenbaum, 2007) that learning at the abstract level of a hierarchical Bayesian model is often surprisingly fast in relation to learning at the more specific levels.
-We term this effect the blessing of abstraction1: abstract learning in an hierarchical Bayesian model is often achieved before learning in the specific systems it relies upon, and, as a result, a learner who is simultaneously learning abstract and specific knowledge is almost as efficient as a learner with an innate (i.e. fixed) and correct abstract theory.
-Hierarchical Bayesian models have been used before to study domain-specific abstract causal knowledge (Kemp, Goodman, & Tenenbaum, 2007), and simple relational theories (Kemp et al., 2008).
-Here we combine these approaches to study knowledge of causality at the most abstract, domain
+For instance, it has been reported (e.g. ?, ?) that learning at the abstract level of a hierarchical Bayesian model is often surprisingly fast in relation to learning at the more specific levels.
+We term this effect the blessing of abstraction1: abstract learning in an HBM is often achieved before learning in the specific systems it relies upon, and, as a result, a learner who is simultaneously learning abstract and specific knowledge is almost as efficient as a learner with an innate (i.e. fixed) and correct abstract theory.
+Hierarchical Bayesian models have been used before to study domain-specific abstract causal knowledge (?, ?), and simple relational theories (?, ?).
+Here we combine these approaches to study knowledge of causality at the most abstract, domain general level.